iwanbk/rimcu/README.md

 - add option to also publish the data instead of only the key
 - consider to sync using slot instead of key, similar to how RESP3 doing the sync

+## ListCacheResp2

+ListCacheResp2 is cache for Redis list data type, it is still in very early development phase